rarikola/bloodtypes/README.md

     blood_type = SelectField('Blood Type', choices=[('A', 'A'), ('B', 'B'), ('AB', 'AB'), ('O', 'O')])
     submit = SubmitField('Submit')
 ```
-<p>The hardest part was to write the code below, after hundreds of errors and tries and it took me about i week to figure out the coreeect code.</p>
+<p>The hardest part was to write the code below, after hundreds of errors and tries and it took me about a week to figure out the correct code.</p>

 ```python
     # Find the row corresponding to the selected country